elmar-hinz/Cool/README.md

 It depends on the service type, what it uses as $mixedCriteria and how it decides to answer with TRUE or FALSE based on this criteria.

+Services are autoregistered.
+They must stay in a module directory named `Services/` to work.

 Hooks
 =====